 The non-polar capacitors have multiple solder pads so you can use a variety of different packages and pitches.

 Power resistors should be mounted up in the air by about 5-10mm to encourage air flow.

 There are holes in the PCB underneath these resistors to aid with ventilation.

-For other resistors I have assumed smaller, lower power types as this saves a lot of space.
+For other resistors I have assumed smaller, lower power types as this saves a lot of space and money.

 16mm pots can be mounted on the PCB, or you can use chassis-mounted pots of your choice and free-wire onto the PCB solder pads.